Silver Palm (train): Revived name

 The second Silver Palm was a long-distance passenger train between New York, New York, and Miami, Florida.
 This was a revival of the Palmetto, which Amtrak had discontinued on April 1, 1995.
 Service began on November 10, 1996.
 For a period in the mid-1990s, as in the 1996-1997 season, it was Amtrak's only train passing through Ocala area north-central Florida section in 1996.
 Amtrak restored the Palmetto name on May 1, 2002, after the train lost sleeping and dining car service.

+Proposed restoration

+Currently, only the Silver Star provides daily Amtrak service between Miami and Tampa.
+A proposal called Amtrak Connects US outlines 15-year expansion plans for state-supported intercity rail corridors, with one of the routes being between Miami and Tampa.
+It would follow the same route as the Silver Palm, with stops at all the same stations as well as an additional stop at the Okeechobee station.